-The proof of this theorem consists of several steps, the last of which uses Fourier analysis.
+The proof of Theorem 1 consists of several steps.
+The last step uses Fourier analysis.
 We will work out that part carefully but first let us give a rough sketch of what happens before Fourier analysis comes into play.

 2 The PCP theorem and parallel repetition